airyhq/airy/docs/docs/concepts/design-principles.md

 ## Test the real thing

-Our _default_ choice for testing is high-level integration tests.
+Our default choice for testing are high-level integration tests.
 As "integration tests" may mean different things to different people, we explain in the following what it means for us.